Edit Blog Post

 To the untrained eye, Floaty McBoaty looks a bit antiquated, but I assure you, she is speedy & sound.
 Besides, I am a seafarer at heart so any boat on any water will do.

 Our group of eight are a friendly, eager bunch, two couples and three singles, and me.
-After a quick safety demonstration, the Captain gets underway.
-This Hulhumale marina is bonkers with yachts, trawlers, barges of all different sizes zipping into port doing excessive knots, their wakes push Floaty McBoaty almost over onto its starboard as we try to escape.
-Picture the traffic in India...but with boats
+After a quick boat safety demonstration and pointing of lifejacket locations, the Captain gets underway.
+I cannot get over the Hulhumale marina, it is bonkers with tons of yachts, trawlers, barges of all different sizes zipping around port doing excessive

 Mister Floaty McBoaty